november AT A GLaNCE!

 * NOW WEEKLY!
 ShalOM Meditation Please join us for 25 minutes of meditation in a Jewish environment!
 At 9:15-9:30, we will offer some basic instruction of meditation technique and approach.
 We will start our actual practice at 9:30 and go until 9:55 (in time for the Torah service).
 We meet in the Kramer Library (JJC).

 * Alef-Bet Hebrew For beginners!
 Learn (or re-learn) Hebrew letters and vowels, and some very basic vocabulary and grammar.
 Also available: If you are unable to travel in person to the class, we can include you remotely via computer by request.
 This class is now closed; please contact Lois to get on the list for our new class beginning in January.
 Nov.
 5, 12, 19.
 26

 * Service Skills (intermediate Hebrew level) This class is designed to increase prayer fluency and help our congregants to become more comfortable in our Jacksonville Jewish Center weekday and Shabbat services.
 Basic reading skills (knowledge of Alef/Bet) are necessary, but we will work together on reading fluency, higher-level reading skills, and prayer vocabulary.
 If you are interested, please contact Lois to schedule a time!

-* NOTE: no meeting in September: Center Book Club open to all interested adults.
-We meet in the Starbucks section of the Barnes & Noble Book Store on San Jose.
-NOTE: we will not have a meeting in September because of the High Holiday schedule.
-We will resume on October 9; the book will be Snow, by Orhan Parnuk.
+* PLEASE NOTE CHANGE OF DATE: November 20: Center Book Club open to all interested adults.
+We meet at 7:30 pm in the Starbucks section of the Barnes & Noble Book Store on San Jose.
+This month's book is Snow, by Orhan Parnuk.
+The December 11 book will be The Lost City of Z, by David Grann.

 Contact Lois Tompkins 904-292-1000 ext.
 146 or [email protected] for questions on dates or more Adult Education opportunities.